-We were expecting to see a new angle of Cambodia’s troubled history.
-To hear first hand stories and grieve for those who’d suffered from decades of war.
-Crucially, I was hoping for tales of heroism and recovery, maybe even some lessons learned and redemption.
-These were the thoughts that filled my mind as our tuk tuk turned off the main road, down a dusty country track.
+We were expecting to experience a moving exhibit on Cambodia’s troubled history.
+To hear first hand stories and grieve for the many victims of war and genocide.
+I was hoping, perhaps, for tales of heroism and recovery, maybe even some lessons learned and a bit of redemption.
+These were the thoughts that filled my mind as our tuk tuk turned off the main road down a dusty country track.

 War Remnant Museum, Siem Reap.

-Another little hut held nothing more than a dozen helmets laid out across some wooden planks.
+Another little hut was home to a dozen helmets laid out across some wooden planks.
 Again there was no information about their history.
-Nevertheless, one of the helmets made me think of Stanley Kubrick’s chilling war movie Full Metal Jacket.
-Sladja and I would soon embark on a Kubrick marathon, so I guess it served some purpose.
+One of the helmets made me think of Stanley Kubrick’s chilling war movie Full Metal Jacket and that Sladja and I were about to embark on a Kubrick marathon.

-Another shack contained a collage of tatty, faded photographs.
+A further shack contained a collage of tatty, faded photographs.
 No labels, no info, nada.
 Among the many sad images, I spied a gaggle of Khmer child soldiers grimacing at the camera.
 Then a shot of Princess Diana in Cambodia helping to clear landmines.
-Elsewhere, various amputees in hospitals, their faces twisted in agony as doctors and nurses loomed over them.
+Elsewhere, there were pictures of various amputees in a hospital, their faces twisted in agony as doctors and nurses loomed over them.

 War Remnant Museum, Siem Reap.

-He certainly wasn’t shy in getting his hands on the guns!
-In fact, he hauled several directly off the wall and gave me an impromptu demo of how they worked.
+He certainly wasn’t shy in getting his hands on the guns.
+In fact, he hauled several directly off the wall before giving me impromptu demos on how they worked.
 He talked very matter-of-factly about the damage they inflicted on people, emitting a few nervous chuckles and a weary shake of the head.
 It was sad and awkward, neither of us knew what to say.

-Furthermore, he insisted I hold one, something I wasn’t particularly comfortable with.
+Furthermore, he absolutely insisted I hold one, something I wasn’t particularly comfortable with.
 “It’s heavy” was all I could manage when he probed me for some kind of response.
 Perhaps the only time I have ever held a gun, I can’t think of another.